teleshoes/okb-engine/README.md

 Limitations
 -----------
+* Algorithm is resolution-dependent, which mean it will not work with a device with a screen resolution different than the Jolla1 phone (original target of this project).
+For this reason it is completely worthless on the Jolla tablet.
+Result on other devices may vary.
 * Prediction engine is "home made" instead of using of using off-the-shelf tools (e.g. Presage) At the moment, our implementation is far more advanced than Presage (clustering support, space/performance optimizations ...), and i don't know about any alternative, so this is not likely to change soon
-* Only gestures over letters (A-Z) are understood.
-E.g. you can't swipe over the "c-cedilla" key with French keyboard (I noticed this key existed very late during development)
-* There is no "user hints" to indicate word features such as double letters, accents, compound words
+* There is no "user hints" to indicate word features such as double letters, accents, compound words (development has started, but it is far too incomplete to be useful)

 How to build
 ------------